quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint MUST NOT send more than one packet containing only an ACK frame per received packet that contains frames other than ACK and PADDING frames.
-An endpoint MUST NOT send an ACK frame in response to a packet containing only ACK or PADDING frames, even if there are packet gaps which precede the received packet.
+An endpoint MUST NOT send a packet containing only an ACK frame in response to a packet containing only ACK or PADDING frames, even if there are packet gaps which precede the received packet.
 This prevents an indefinite feedback loop of ACKs.

-An endpoint MUST NOT send more than one packet containing only an ACK frame per received packet that contains frames other than ACK and PADDING frames, even if there are packet gaps which precede the received packet.
-This avoids creating an indefinite feedback loop of ACKs eliciting ACKs.
-The endpoint MUST however acknowledge packets containing only ACK or PADDING frames when sending ACK frames in response to other packets.

 Packets containing PADDING frames are considered to be in flight for congestion control purposes {{QUIC-RECOVERY}}.
 Sending only PADDING frames might cause the